mendesrr/bc250-acpi-fix-updated-8c/README.md

-To Check if its working:
+To check if it's working:

 cpupower idle-info